jvwelzen/cordova-plugin-nativeaudio/README.md

 Sets the audio Category on Ios, you can tell the player to duck stop or mix with others.
 When you listen to the completeCallback on the play function you can tell the player to stop and the other audio resumes.

-####Volume & Voices

-The default **volume** is 1.0, a lower default can be set by using a numerical value from 0.1 to 1.0.

-By default, there is 1 **vice**, that is: one instance that will be stopped & restarted on play().
-If there are multiple voices (number greater than 0), it will cycle through voices to play overlapping audio.

-Change the float-based **delay** parameter to increase the fade-in/fade-out timing.

 ###Playback